 1. Not evaluating needs

 Some businesses make the mistake of investing in the same software as their competitors, without assessing and evaluating their needs.
-Since no two businesses are alike, needs of every organization vary.
+Since no two businesses are alike, the needs of every organization vary.
 The key is to look for software products that offer the features required by your business and consult with vendors accordingly.
 When evaluating vendors, you’ll find that some PSA solutions are a better fit for specific industries or small businesses.

 2. Not getting a tool that can be customized & integrated